Major Extra and Intracellular electrolytes – Pharmaceutical Inorganic Chemistry B. Pharma 1st Semester

 • Diabetes insipidus or diabetic coma

-•Dehydration, fluid loss, or high levels of blood sodium may
+• Dehydration, fluid loss, or high levels of blood sodium may be noted.

 Hypochloremia (decreased plasma Cl concentration)